diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 #### Loading and Saving Data: Parquet
-Parquet is a popular column-oriented storage format that can `store records with nested fields efficiently`.
-It is often used with tools in the Hadoop ecosystem, and it supports all of the data types in Spark SQL.
+Parquet is a popular `column-oriented` storage format that can `store records with nested fields efficiently`.
+It is often used with tools in the Hadoop ecosystem, and it `supports all of the data types in Spark SQL`.
 Spark SQL provides methods for reading data directly to and from Parquet files.

-First, to load data, you can use HiveContext.parquetFile or SQLContext.parquetFile, as shown in Example 9-18.
+First, to load data, you can use `HiveContext.parquetFile` or `SQLContext.parquetFile`, as shown in Example 9-18.
 **Example 9-18.
 Parquet load in Python**
 ```python
 # Load some data in from a Parquet file with field’s name and favouriteAnimal